redixhumayun/redixhumayun.github.io/_drafts/diagnosing-performance-issues.md

 So, while you might not be strictly losing money on the instance, you are paying for it in CPU cycles that are lost.

 Another way to confirm that you are losing CPU cycles because of throttling is to login to your EC2 instance and run the `top` command to check the steal time.
-If you try to load test your server and your CPU is throttled, then you can watch in real time as the steal time goes up to prevent your process from taking any additional time.
+If you try to load test your server and your CPU is throttled, then you can watch in real time as the steal time goes up to prevent your process from taking any additional CPU time.

 ## DB Failures

+Okay, so if the issue is the throttling of the EC2 instance, removing the throttling should fix the issue, right?
+Well, we checked our production instances and noticed that they were also having failures even though they weren't being throttled.

-Around the same time that we figured out that we were losing CPU cycles to the VM because of lack of credits, we also realised that some requests were taking more than 10 seconds and were timing out once it became 2pm.
+On the production instances, we realised that some requests were taking more than 10 seconds and were timing out once it became 2pm.

 Why is the 2PM relevant?